Tips for Dealing with Arizona Summer Heat

 Another option is to rent a home in a cooler location in Arizona for the summer months.
 That requires a few hours of travel to a higher elevation and of course thinking ahead to rent your spot.
 You can expect temperatures to be anywhere from 10 to 15 degrees cooler than the Phoenix area.
 Favorite places to got are Prescott, Pinetop, Flagstaff, ShowLow, and Sedona.

 So if you are braving the AZ heat and not leaving, the good news is all the Phoenix retirement community recreation centers are air-conditioned, and there are pools to cool off in.
 The larger communities have walking or jogging tracks inside.
 Your house is air-conditioned, as well as your car and all the stores -so it’s not so bad.
-Your blood does thin over a few years, and you do get used the hot summers.
+Your blood does thin over a few years, and you do get used to the hot summers.
 Just remember to do things outside early in the AM or after the sun goes down.
+This is especially true for walking your dog.
 Dealing with the heat is all about changing your mindset.

-My mom also commented that in some states back East you go from winter with ice and snow to a humid summer with not too much great weather in between.
+My mom also commented that you go from winter with ice and snow to a humid summer in some states back East.
 She also brought up that there aren’t that many bugs here.
-If you retire in Florida and want to sit out, a screened in patio or pool is in order.
-Not the case here in Phoenix, there are very few bugs.
-Highly recommended, you have a pest control company out every few months to take care ants and any other insects both inside and outside of your home.
+The norm if you retire and live in Florida and want to enjoy your backyard is to have a screened-in patio to keep the bugs and other things like snakes and gator out.
+Not the case here in Phoenix; there are very few bugs.
+Highly recommended that you have a pest control company out every few months to take care of ants and any other insects inside and outside your home.
 Regular pest maintenance is also a good idea for keeping termites away too.

-So to get back to the original question, no there aren’t retirement communities in Prescott anything like what you can get in the West Valley of Phoenix.
+So to get back to the original question, no, there aren’t retirement communities in Prescott anything like what you can get in the West Valley of Phoenix.
 And, by that, I am referring to the size and the number of amenities Phoenix retirement communities offer.
 I believe there might be some mobile home retirement communities in some of the surrounding areas.
-An option, as we discussed above, is to rent a place for a few months in Prescott, Sedona or maybe some other cooler state during the hot time.
+As we discussed above, an option is to rent a place for a few months in Prescott, Sedona, or maybe some other cooler state during the hot time.
 Or perhaps, after some thought, you decide to stay home and enjoy the snowbirds being gone.
-I love that there is little to no wait for restaurants, doctors appointment or just about anything.
+I love that there is little to no wait for restaurants, doctor’s appointments, or just about anything you want to do.

-Hope tips for dealing with Arizona summer heat had been helpful.
+In conclusion, you have many options to deal with the Arizona desert heat.
 If you visit in July, it will be hot and humid.
-Bring your hat, sunscreen and always have a white long sleeved shirt for covering up from the sun.
+Bring your hat, sunscreen and always have a white long-sleeved shirt for covering up from the sun.
 Some restaurants and hotels can be too cold with the air conditioning so bring that shirt along there too.
-Most importantly, drink plenty of water and remember, we have to get through the summer heat to get to the nice weather.
+Most importantly, drink plenty of water and remember, we have to get through the summer heat to get to the spectacular weather enjoyed by many snowbirds.

 If you enjoyed this article on tips for dealing with Arizona summer heat, you might also like